-My main interests lie in developing fundamental theories, advanced and robust computational methods, as well as practical and sophisticated software to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
-Please see the Research page for details.
+- I am an applied mathematician committed to performing numerical analysis and developing scientific computing tools for problems arising in science and engineering.
+Specifically, I am an expert in developing fundamental theories, advanced and robust computational methods, as well as practical and sophisticated software to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
+For more details, please see the Research page.

-- I received my dual Bachelor’s degree in Physics and Chemistry with highest honors from the University of Chinese Academy of Sciences, where I worked with Prof. Tao Xiang and Prof. Qiang Shi.
+I received my dual Bachelor’s degree in Physics and Chemistry with highest honors from the University of Chinese Academy of Sciences, where I worked with Prof. Tao Xiang and Prof. Qiang Shi.

-- The paper Low Rank Green’s Function Representations Applied to Dynamical Mean-Field Theory has been posted to the Arxiv!
+- The paper Low Rank Green’s Function Representations Applied to Dynamical Mean-Field Theory has been posted to the Arxiv (01/18/23)!
 In this work we show that via a low rank decomposition, only 20-30 Matsubara frequency nodes are necessary for the Dyson equation solver of the dynamical mean-field theory, compared to 2000 which is typically used.
 Thanks to all of my collaborators at the Flatiron Institute, Simons Foundation!

-- The paper Quantum Simulations of Fermionic Hamiltonians with Efficient Encoding and Ansatz Schemes has been posted to the Arxiv!
+- The paper Quantum Simulations of Fermionic Hamiltonians with Efficient Encoding and Ansatz Schemes has been posted to the Arxiv (12/04/22)!
 Focusing on quantum simulations of Fermionic Hamiltonians on a quantum computer, we show a substantial improvement in the scaling of circuit gate counts and a decrease in the number of required variational parameters.

-- The paper Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers has been published by Nature Computational Science (7/25/2022)!
+- The paper Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers has been published by Nature Computational Science (7/25/22)!
 It is aimed at discussing different embedding theories and the perspective for their simulations on quantum computers.

-- I gave an exciting talk in the APS March meeting 2022 on solving the double counting issue in quantum defect embedding theory (3/15/2022)!
+- I gave an exciting talk in the APS March meeting 2022 on solving the double counting issue in quantum defect embedding theory (3/15/22)!
 See the slides here.
 I also contribute to Dr. Christian Vorwerk’s talk on the application of the embedding theory to oxides.
 See the slides here.

 - The paper Green’s Function Formulation of Quantum Defect Embedding Theory has been published by Journal of Chemical Theory and Computation (6/1/2022)!
 It is aimed at solving the double counting issue in quantum defect embedding theory.

-- I gave an exciting talk as the end of my experience (8/13/2021)!
+- I gave an exciting talk as the end of my experience (8/13/21)!
 See the slides here.
 I will work remotely with colleagues to finish the project.